 Haworthia truncata 'Lime Green'

 Haworthia truncata 'Lime Green' is an attractive stemless succulent that forms fan-shaped clusters.
-The stem segments are square to rectangular, light green to lime green with dark green venation.
-The flattened stem tips are rectangular in outline and contain translucent tissue windows that allow light to penetrate deeper into the leaf.
-The inflorescence stalk is up to 12 inches (30 cm) tall and composed of white and cream, pendulous flowers.
+The leaves are square to rectangular, light green to lime green with dark green venation.
+The flattened leaf tips are rectangular in outline and contain translucent tissue windows that allow light to penetrate deeper into the leaf.
+The pendulous flowers are white and cream-colored and appear on up to 12 inches (30 cm) long flower stalk, mainly in late spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).